 Mark Cuban knows a thing or two about money.
-The self-made entrepreneur has a net worth of $3.3 billion, according to Forbes, and he famously sold the video portal Broadcast.com for $5.6 billion to Yahoo in 1999.
+The self-made entrepreneur has a net worth in the billions, and he famously sold the video portal Broadcast.com for $5.6 billion to Yahoo in 1999.

 Since then, the 59-year-old Dallas Mavericks owner has added chairman and CEO of AXS TV to his resume.
 To top it off, he’s an investor in a variety of companies including Landmark Theaters, Dropbox and Axon Sports.